jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 .. code-block::

-  AttributeError: module 'src.exceptions' has no attribute 'exception_handler'
+  AttributeError: module 'src.exceptions' has no attribute 'an_exception_handler'

 green: make it pass
 #################################################################################